ixartz/Next-js-Boilerplate/README.md

 The project uses [Sentry](https://sentry.io) to monitor errors.
 For development environment, you don't need to do anything: NextJS Boilerplate is already configured to use Sentry and Spotlight (Sentry for Development).
 All errors will be automatically sent to your local Spotlight instance.
 So, you can try the Sentry experience locally.

 For production environment, you need to create a Sentry account and create a new project.
 Then, in `next.config.mjs`, you need to update the `org` and `project` attribute in `withSentryConfig` function.
 You also need to add your Sentry DSN in `sentry.client.config.ts`, `sentry.edge.config.ts` and `sentry.server.config.ts`.

+### Code coverage

+NextJS Boilerplate relies on [Codecov](https://codecov.io) for code coverage reporting solution.
+Create a Codecov account and connect it to your GitHub account.
+On your Codecov dashboard, it should display a list of your repositories.
+Select the repository you want to enable Codecov for and copy the token.
+Then, in your GitHub Actions, you need to define the `CODECOV_TOKEN` environment variable.

 ### Checkly monitoring